 The euro (EUR) is the official currency of Germany.

 Employees must be paid at least monthly and employers are required to provide a written pay slip upon payment.

 Taxes for payroll in Germany

 Income tax rates for employees are levied on a progressive scale, with rates ranging from zero to 45%.
-The basic allowance of income upon which income tax is not assessed in Germany is known as Grundfreibetrag.
+The base amount of income on which tax is not assessed is known as the Grundfreibetrag, and changes annually.

-Germany’s multifaceted social insurance scheme, known as Sozialversicherung, is financed jointly by employer and employee contributions and includes: unemployment insurance, healthcare coverage and old age systems—both pension and care during old age.
+Germany’s multifaceted social insurance scheme, known as Sozialversicherung, is financed jointly by employer and employee contributions and includes unemployment insurance, healthcare coverage, pensions and long-term care.

 - Pension: 9.3% each for employees and employers